animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-Like all Spring Boot applications that begin by annotating the application class with `@SpringBootApplication`, a Spring Boot application can easily become a {data-store-name} cache application by declaring any one of three main annotations:
+Like all Spring Boot applications that begin by annotating the application class with `@SpringBootApplication`, a Spring Boot application can easily become a GemFire cache application by declaring any one of three main annotations:

 </div>